backdrop-contrib/rate/README.txt

 In this form you have to choose a widget type.
 See section 3 for more information on this topic.
 Both editing and adding a widget leads to the widget configuration (see §2.1).

+If you want users other than admin to access the voting results page, you need to give them the "view rate results page" permission on admin/user/permissions.

 2.1.
 Widget configuration
 -------------------------